A structural map of what organises you beneath adaptation

 What the Blueprint includes

-The Identity Blueprint draws from symbolic and structural systems – including astrology, Human Design, Gene Keys, and numerology – translated into grounded, lived understanding.
+The Identity Blueprint draws from symbolic and structural systems, including astrology, Human Design, Gene Keys, and numerology, translated into grounded identity language.

 Rather than listing data points, the work focuses on patterns such as: